-Decodable Short Vowel Books - Giving a beginning reader a book that is far too difficult for them is like walking into the advanced Zumba class when it's your first time to the gym.
-You would leave feeling defeated and exhausted.
+Decodable Short Vowel Books - Giving a beginning reader a book that is too difficult for them is like walking into the advanced Zumba class when it's your first time to the gym.
+You would leave feeling defeated and overly exhausted.
 So providing the correct types of books for beginner readers is pretty important.
 Decodable books are designed for students to learn a single concept at a time.
 Choose readers that are labeled, "Beginner, set one or short vowels."
 Once your child has mastered short vowels then they can move on to sight words and long vowels.
 The most popular series are BOB books or decodables that incorporate popular characters, such as Pinkalicious and Lego Super Heroes.

 A personal notebook - Any journal or simple notepad will do.
 Encouraging a child to write however they wish, to make lists or draw pictures, will spark creativity and deepen their understanding of the purpose of writing.
 This fun fill-in the blank journal provides some structure and fun writing prompts.

-Small pencils and crayons - Did you know that when a child is learning how to write they benefit from using small golf sized pencils?
-It goes against popular belief that a child needs a large pencil.
+Small pencils and crayons - Did you know that when a child is learning how to write they benefit from using small golf-sized pencils?
+It goes against the popular belief that a child needs a large pencil.
 Actually, the larger pencils and crayons are designed for infants and babies who grasp with the palm of their hand.
 When a child is learning to read and write, the formation of the letters and motor skills can have an affect on his or her reading ability as well.
 By providing small pencils kids more easily practice proper pencil grip.

 Sand or tactile materials - High frequency words make up approximately 65% of all written text, so we want to help children memorize these words to make reading easier.
-As a student begins learning letter formation and sight words, it's helpful for them to practice spelling through a multi-sensory experience.
+As a child begins learning letter formation and sight words, it's helpful for them to practice spelling through a multi-sensory experience.
 Plainly said, they need to incorporate their entire body and senses to transfer the information into their long-term memory.
 The sand box linked above is helpful because the colored bottom makes the letters and formation stand out and it also comes with a lid to keep the sand from spreading throughout your house.